Can carpal tunnel syndrome be cured?

 For those with lingering symptoms, wrist surgery may provide a more long-term cure for carpal tunnel syndrome.
 The surgery entails cutting the ligament that forms of the top of the tunnel on the palm side of the hand.
 The goal is to enlarge the carpal tunnel in order to decrease pressure on the median nerve.

-For carpal tunnel syndrome treatment in Howell, St. Clair Shores, West Bloomfield, or Macomb Township, make an appointment with Dr. Arora through our website or by calling (248) 220-7747.
+For carpal tunnel syndrome treatment in Howell, Warren, West Bloomfield, or Macomb Township, make an appointment with Dr. Arora through our website or by calling (248) 220-7747.
 He will analyze your symptoms in order to determine the cause of your wrist pain and then work with you to create a treatment regimen that’s right for you.